gavincyi/gavincyi.github.io/_posts/2023-07-24-introduction-to-factor-pricing-model-risk-model.md

 Here, \\\(\hat{Q}\\\) is the adjusted covariance matrix, \\\(Q\\\) is the sample covariance matrix, \\\(\mu\\\) is the mean variance, and \\\(I\\\) is the identity matrix.

-creation.
-Additionally, volatility adjustments can be made using the cov method.
 For instance, to specify a constant shrinkage with \\\(\delta\\\) equal to 0.2 and adjust the volatility using a GARCH estimation named garch_est, you can follow the specified procedure.

 ```
 from fpm_risk_model import RollingCovarianceEstimator